 Jenni’s experience serving leaders includes local church (small group, worship, youth), medical field (emergency, school nursing, family practice, teaching), and academic (mentoring and advising student leaders of a public university campus ministry) platforms.

 Jenni met her husband, Dan, while serving as program staff at a summer camp in PA.
 Currently their household contains their four growing children (ages 10 to 17 years) and her husband’s parents.

 Eric builds relationships with frontline ministries desiring to launch or upgrade faith-driven discipleship and/or leadership development programs with the Eleven:6 toolbox.
 His passion for and experience leveraging active ministry environments to grow and mobilize next gen leaders shapes his capacity to quickly discern the unique dynamics and opportunities that will drive powerful missional outcomes for new frontline ministry partners.

 Eric serves as the Higher Education Director at Hidden Acres Christian Center, a large Christian camp in central Iowa.
 In 2021, Eric partnered with Eleven:6 to design, implement, and manage The Residency, a one-year integrated master’s degree program with an accredited degree option.
 He also teaches an undergraduate camping ministry course for college students on his summer staff through Eleven:6.

-Additionally, Eric developed a gap year program at Hidden Acres called The Ministry School, in partnership with an accredited Christian college.
+Additionally, Eric developed a Christian gap year program at Hidden Acres called The Ministry School, in partnership with an accredited Christian college.